If you don’t see advice on your specific situation below, please contact your local BC SPCA to discuss your situation.

 Is your pet getting what they want and need?
 Is there something you can do or change to help resolve their behaviour issue?
 Learn how to work on different types of behaviour issues in our pet care section or consider looking for a dog trainer.
 You can also contact a BC SPCA animal centre for advice on common behaviour issues.

 Read about humane training techniques in our animal training position statement.

 Can’t afford a pet or their medical care

 There are options and resources if you find yourself in need of short-term financial assistance or affordable veterinary care.
-Contact your local BC SPCA shelter for information on initiatives in your area or short-term resources for food and supplies.
+Contact your local BC SPCA animal centre for information on initiatives in your area or short-term resources for food and supplies.

 Concerned about pregnancy and pets